Internship Information for International Students

 - Paperwork processing

-- Receive I-20 and Employment Authorization Document (EAD) card from International office.
+- Receive I-20 with CPT authorization on page two from International office.

 - Your department will review your internship report for approval.